ngalaiko/eligo/README.md

 ## architecture

-- [backend](./backend/) is a node app that runs [logux][]'s server node. it's used to sync data between client nodes, persist data and create pick items from lists.
+- [backend](./backend/) is a node app that runs [logux][]'s server node. it's used to sync data between client nodes, persist data and pick items from lists.
-- [frontend](./frontend/) is a web app written in [sveltekit][]. it renders ui and runs [logux][] client nodes to interact with one another.
+- [frontend](./frontend/) is a web app written in [sveltekit][]. it renders ui and runs [logux][] client nodes.

 ## development

 ```
 $ pnpm dev
 ```

+Local database will be created as [./backend/database.dev.json](./backend/database.dev.json).

 [logux]: https://logux.io/
 [sveltekit]: https://sveltekit.io/